 Such is the appeal of Audio Pro's expressive, nuanced and precise performance, we prefer it – in pure sound quality terms – over Sonos and Bluesound systems.
 Audio Pro's simple app can be a little buggy (and isn't anywhere near as fully-featured as Sonos's) but, for sound quality at an affordable price, this multi-room system is currently unbeatable.

 The first genuine threat to Sonos was Bluesound, whose key hook of support for high-resolution audio made it our preferred multi-room system for years (as multiple Awards trophies will attest).
 Its wide range of products (which includes wireless speakers, a streamer, amplifier and soundbar) and subtly detailed and punchy sound made this pricey system worth investing in.
-But that was before Audio Pro came into the picture with its superior sounding speakers for less money.
+But that was before Audio Pro came into the picture with its better value wireless speakers.

-Here’s a question: if the Sonos One and Sonos Beam incorporate Alexa voice control (and will get Google Assistant at some point in 2019), is there really any reason to buy the Amazon Echo or Google Home speakers?
+Here’s a question: if the Sonos One and Sonos Beam incorporate Alexa and Google Assistant voice control, is there really any reason to buy the Amazon Echo or Google Nest speakers?

 There is: both Amazon and Google's ranges of voice-assisted speaker products offer a wealth of smart home features that aren't available when they're incorporated in third-party speakers like Sonos.
 And while previously we'd say these smart speakers are more suited to those who prioritise the fun smart perks over outright sound quality, that tide is now turning.

-Amazon's latest generation of Echo speakers – particularly the Echo Plus (2018) and Echo Dot (3rd gen) to a lesser extent – are all good speakers in their own right.
+Amazon's latest generation of Echo speakers – particularly the Echo Studio and Amazon Echo (4th Gen) – are all good speakers in their own right.
 The entire Echo family (including older generations) also all multi-room speakers, with Spotify, Amazon Music, Apple Music and TuneIn radio supported for multi-room streaming.

-Google's Home and Home Mini similarly connect to any number of its voice-controlled wireless speakers for a multi-room set-up, and its compatibility with Chromecast streaming (and therefore other products with Chromecast built-in, such as smart TVs) should set it apart from Amazon's offerings, too.
+Google's new Nest Audio and Nest Mini (rebranded successors to the Google Home and Home Mini) similarly connect to any number of its voice-controlled wireless speakers for a multi-room set-up, and its compatibility with Chromecast streaming (and therefore other products with Chromecast built-in, such as smart TVs) should set it apart from Amazon's offerings, too.

 We're not wild about any of these products' audio performances, however: they're acceptable for background listening, rather than being your main music system.

 But most pertinently, they both offer cheaper alternatives to Sonos.
-You can get an Amazon Echo 2 for under £100/$100, while the Google Home isn't much more, making them a good alternative if you're on a budget.
+You can get an Amazon Echo or Google Nest Audio for under £100/$100, making them solid alternatives if you're on a budget.